-- Evidence obtained by teacher observation/ assessments - Screening and diagnostic tests
+- Evidence obtained by teacher observation/ assessments

+- Screening and diagnostic tests

-- Reports and observations from outside agencies Records and information from feeder schools etc.
+- Reports and observations from outside agencies

+- · Records and information from feeder schools etc.

 - Information from parent/carers

 - National Curriculum results

 - External exam results

-On entry to the school each young person will be assessed in relation to their literacy skills and potential.
-The Head, SENDCo/Head of Inclusion, and all other teaching staff will also
+On entry to the school each young person will be assessed in relation to their literacy skills, Cognitive ability and Speech Language and Communication Needs (SLCN).
+The Head, SENCO/Head of Inclusion, and all other teaching staff will also